 It sounds alarming as the Chief Information Officer of a FTSE250 company to admit that we can’t prevent an attack, but only once you recognise that, can you try to prepare your business in the right way.

 Yes you need good protection around your most sensitive data – and we aim to adopt market leading practice in this area – but it is just as important to focus on how you detect, respond and recover from an incident in a timely manner.
-Companies get penalised when their response is inadequate.
+Companies can find themselves unofficially black-listed if their data and cyber insurance isn’t up to stratch, or risk being penalised when their response is inadequate and can find.
 Perhaps they don’t respond quickly enough or they respond with incomplete or – even worse – contradictory information.

 It’s not IT’s problem